 Generally, people who have a severe asthma attack are admitted to the hospital if their lung function does not improve after they have received an inhaled beta-adrenergic drug and corticosteroids by mouth or vein.
 People also are hospitalized if they have a seriously low blood oxygen level or a high blood carbon dioxide level.

-Intravenous fluids may be needed if the person is dehydrated.
-Antibiotics also may be needed if a doctor suspects a lung infection.
+Antibiotics may be needed if a doctor suspects a lung infection.
 However, most such infections are due to viruses for which (with a few exceptions) no treatment exists.

 Drugs allow most people with asthma to lead relatively normal lives.
 Most of the drugs used to treat an asthma attack can be used (often in lower doses) to prevent attacks.

 Short-acting beta-adrenergic drugs are usually the best drugs for relieving asthma attacks.
 They also are used to prevent exercise-induced asthma.
 These drugs are referred to as bronchodilators because they stimulate beta-adrenergic receptors to widen (dilate) the airways.
 Bronchodilators that act on all beta-adrenergic receptors throughout the body (such as epinephrine) cause side effects such as rapid heartbeat, restlessness, headache, and muscle tremors.
 Bronchodilators (such as albuterol) that act mainly on beta2-adrenergic receptors, which are found primarily on cells in the lungs, have less effect on other organs and thus cause fewer side effects.
 Most short-acting beta-adrenergic drugs, especially the inhaled ones, act within minutes, but the effects last only 2 to 6 hours.